ClairDSS/SMG1-Any-Starbit-Route-Generator/README.md

 # SMG1-Any-Starbit-Route-Generator
 The point of this program is to create an optimal starbit route with any given SMG1 any% route!
-To use, just open the shortcut file and follow the instructions :)
+To use, just open the exe file and follow the instructions :)

 ALSO.
 Just so you know, I am very, very new to coding, so this was more of a for-fun thing than anything.
 Please do not make fun of my garbage programming, I am still learning.
 I hope to improve this program as I get better.